rdkcentral/aamp/test/VideoTestStream/README.md

 - main_mp4.m3u8 // fragmented HLS mp4
 - main.m3u8 // HLS ts with demux audio
 - main_mux.m3u8 // HLS ts with muxed audio
-- mainduration.mpd //DASH manifest for duration based stream generation
+- mainDynamic.mpd //DASH dynamic manifest generated based based on input duration, audio and video codecs
+- mainDynamic.m3u8 //HLS dynamic manifest generated based based on input duration, audio and video codecs

 **generate-hls-dash-4k.sh** is variation on **generate-hls-dash.sh** and is used to generate an animated test pattern with more realistic segment sizes and includes a 4k resolution profile.